josipjukic/alanno/README.md

 $ docker-compose -f docker-compose.prod.yml up
 ```

-Note : An example of relevant environmental variables is given in the `.env` file.
+Note: An example of relevant environmental variables is given in the `.env` file.
 You should replace the placeholder values.

 Go to <http://localhost:8000/> to access the application.